 I think the best way to start a youngster fishing is with a cane pole - a simple piece of line tied to the end of a pole, a bobber, pinch weight, and a perch hook.
 Teach them to love to catch fish, not how to cast.
 Once they have learned the fun of fishing, it will be much easier to graduate to a spincast, spinning, or baitcasting reels.

 After all, it is the fun of fishing that should be the driving force that brings all of us to the banks of a creek, a small lake, or a large reservoir.
 If it isn't fun for a youngster, don't count on them wanting to come back to try it again.

-Once they know the thrills of feeling and fighting a fish on the end of a cane or fiberglass pole and become old enough to move to more sophisticated equipment such as a spincast and spinning reel, the closer they will be to being able to master the art of using baitcasting equipment.
+Once they know the thrills of feeling and fighting a fish on the end of a cane or fiberglass pole and become old enough to move to more sophisticated equipment such as a spincast and spinning reel, they will be closer to being able to master the art of using baitcasting equipment.

 And if you've followed that path teaching a young person how to fish, stop for a moment and think about what you have accomplished.
 I can tell you exactly what you have accomplished.

-On the other hand, had you started them out at, say age 8, 12 or 15, and put a baitcasting rig in their hands as their first fishing gear, you have taught them how frustrating it is to use fishing equipment they are not ready for.
+On the other hand, had you started them out at, say, age 8, 12, or 15 and put a baitcasting rig in their hands as their first fishing gear, you have taught them how frustrating it is to use fishing equipment they are not ready for.
 I don't know of an angler I've ever met who picked up a baitcasting rod and reel, turned on a depth finder and studied its window, or pushed the start button on a trolling motor the first time out who knew exactly how to operate those types of equipment.